 Terence Davies

-Terence Davies is an English screenwriter and film director.
-He is the sole screenwriter of all his films, and his films are often at least partially autobiographical.
+Terence Davies was an English screenwriter and film director.
+He was the sole screenwriter of all his films, and his films were often at least partially autobiographical.

 Directed by Terrence Davies • Drama • With Rachel Weisz, Tom Hiddleston • 2012 • 98 minutes